Method pages

 - The chapter of the method's entry in the collection (if specified).

-- The page number of the method's entry in the collection (if specified).
+- The page number of the method's entry in an external reference (if specified).

 For more on references and how they relate to collections, see Collections.